hyhRise/P-SSN/README.md

 The file "14_samples_data.txt" is a 14 samples expression profile.

-To construct the P-SSN for the 14 samples, and the results will be put in "reference_network.txt" file:
+For example,to construct the P-SSN for the 14 samples, and the results will be put in "reference_network.txt" file:

 python construct_reference_network.py -process=2 -proportion=0.5 -PCC=0.7 -ref=reference_samples.txt  -sample=14_samples_data.txt -out=reference_network.txt